 Take an honest look at your finances, and set a realistic vacation budget.
 If you’ve already saved for your getaway, decide if you’ll use the entire vacation fund, or just use part of it and save the rest for another trip.

 If you haven’t started saving yet, take a look at what you can reasonably put away each month, along with the time you have left before you want to travel.
 Set a spending limit that matches what you can save.

 Once you know how much money you have to play with, figure out where those dollars will take you.
 For example, if you know you can save $100 a month, and you want to travel a year from now, plan a trip that costs around $1,200.
 To learn more about how to create a realistic budget, see “6 Simple Steps to Build a Stress-Free Budget .”

 3. Find a travel agent

-Oftentimes, agents are also privy to special resort and travel package promotions.
+Oftentimes, agents are privy to special resort and travel package promotions.
 Sure, you might be able to do all the research yourself, but it would certainly take longer, and there’s no guarantee you’d come up with the best options.
-Even if a travel agent can’t do better on pricing the nightly rate for a particular trip, many can secure perks—such as room upgrades, free valet parking and complimentary breakfasts—that you can’t get on your own.
+Even if a travel agent can’t get better pricing on the nightly rate for a particular trip, many can secure perks—such as room upgrades, free valet parking and complimentary breakfasts—that you can’t get on your own.

 4. Determine your destination